 Mark Justiniani’s The Settlement is part of his current series of assemblages and installations which creates an illusion of infinite space through the careful manipulation of light and mirrors.
 Justiniani intends to make the external features of artwork look like a shanty, a house of an informal settler — a common urban imagery.
 The Settlement is rich in Philippine historical and cultural references such as martial law, the Marcos burial, the Aguinaldo Hall in Malacañang, Andres Bonifacio, a mananaggal, and amob of rallyists.
 The piece is mired with symbolisms whose relevance goes beyond specific moments in history, as tropes of death, detention, trauma, destitution and conflict continue to persist in our current state of affairs.
 It challenges our attitudes toward political myth-making, which people in power have continuously composed and which the public have repeatedly consumed.
 Ninety percent of the artwork is just illusion, Mark Justiniani invites the audience to “cross” the bridge from our present view on these social conflicts in order for us to progress.

 The Settlement is a public art installation first exhibited at the Ayala Museum as part of Art Fair Philippines 2017.
-It was then brought to the Sunken Garden in UP Diliman and is currently on view at the Unionbank Plaza of Areté, Ateneo de Manila University and will run until 16 December 2017.
+It was then brought to the Sunken Garden in UP Diliman and is currently on view at the Unionbank Plaza of Areté, Ateneo de Manila University and will run from 3 November 2017 until 2 January 2018.
 This project is organized by the Ateneo Art Gallery in cooperation with CANVAS.

 Contact Jay Galang, Exhibitions Coordinator through firstname.lastname@example.org or call AAG at 426-6488 for more information.